 How to Search with the iPad’s Maps App

 The Maps app on your iPad wouldn’t be very useful if you couldn’t use it to find things.
-You can search for places you want to go and people you want to see — including people you have stored as contacts.
+Here, you learn how to search for places you want to go and people you want to see — including people you have stored as contacts.

-How to find a person, place, or thing
+Finding a person, place, or thing with Maps

 To find a person, place, or thing with Maps, follow these steps:

-Tap the Search field in the upper-right corner of the screen to make the keyboard appear, and then type what you’re looking for.
+Tap the Search field at the top of the screen to make the keyboard appear, and then type what you’re looking for.

-You can search for addresses, zip codes, intersections, towns, landmarks, and businesses by category and by name, or combinations, such as New York, NY 10022; pizza 60645; or Auditorium Shores Austin, TX.
+You can search for addresses, zip codes, intersections, towns, landmarks, and businesses by category and by name, or in combinations such as New York, NY 10022; pizza 60645; or even BBQ Lockhart TX.

 (Optional) If the letters you type match names in your contacts list, the matching contacts appear in a list below the Search field; tap a name to see a map of that contact’s location.